-If you work in the biopharmaceutical industry, you’re likely familiar with the concept of light and color measurement and the equipment used in these processes — radiometers, spectrometers, spectroradiometers and spectrophotometers.
-While all four instruments are used to detect light and energy, they vary widely in their capabilities, applications and intended purposes.
-It’s important to know and understand the differences between these instruments to determine which one will adequately serve your needs.
+Light and color measurement processes use many types of equipment — radiometers, spectrometers, spectroradiometers, and spectrophotometers.
+While all four solutions are used to measure electromagnetic energy, they vary widely in their capabilities, applications, and intended purposes.
+It’s important to know and understand the differences between these solutions to determine which one will adequately serve your needs.

 What Is a Radiometer?